Foreign Business Ownership in the Philippines

 The amendments of the Public Service Act narrow the scope of what is considered a “public utility”, limiting it to only those that operate, manage, or control for public use the following sectors:

-The amendments to the Public Service Act explicitly state that no other person shall be deemed a public utility unless a subsequent law provides for it.
-Consequently, sectors not included in the enumeration are no longer subject to foreign ownership restrictions.
+The Public Service Act amendments explicitly state that no other person shall be deemed a public utility unless a subsequent law provides for it.

-This opens a broad array of sectors to a foreign capital since “public services” encompass a far wider list of sectors than those enumerated as “public utilities”.[iv]
+This allows foreign capital to now enter many sectors since “public services” encompass a far wider list of sectors than those enumerated as “public utilities”.[iv]

-There do remain certain safeguards having to do with national security considerations.
+There are still certain safeguards – mainly those dealing with national security considerations.

 For instance, companies controlled by foreign governments or state-owned enterprises are prohibited from investing in public utilities or critical infrastructure.

-Entities owned or controlled by foreign governments or state-owned enterprises cannot make new investments in any public utility or critical infrastructure, with the exception of sovereign wealth funds and independent pension funds of states which are subject to a 30% equity limit.
+Entities owned or controlled by foreign governments or state-owned enterprises cannot make new investments in any public utility or critical infrastructure, with the exception of sovereign wealth funds and independent pension funds of states which are subject to a 30% foreign equity restriction or limit.

 But the foreseen benefits of these amendments to the Public Service Act include attracting more global players in order to modernize sectors like telecommunication, shipping, air carriers, railway, and subways.